ardra-ashok/coding_assessment/Backend.md

 # query to display the current date
 select getDate();

+# What are Joins?
+Joins are used to get result from multiple tables using primary and foreign keys of related tables.
 # Explain different joins?
 Inner Join - returns those records which have matching values in both the table. full join - returns all those records which either have a match in the left or right table. left join - returns record from the left table,and also those records which satisfy the condition from right table. right join - returns record from the right table,and also those records which satisfy the condition from left table.

+# What are triggers in SQL?
+Triggers are stored procedure that are invoked when some event like insert, delete and update happens in the database on a particular table.

 # What is denormalization?